Guide to Developing AWS Disaster Recovery Plan

 • RPO (recovery point objective) – the point in the past where they will be taken once recovery occurs.

-Your HR people will have a different view, as will the warehouse management staff.
+Your HR people may have a different view, as will the warehouse management staff.
 Ideally, RTO will be equally as rapid for all, but that is probably not realistic.
 These, too, must be prioritized.
-The more rapid the RTO need, for example, the more expensive the recovery will be.
+The more rapid the RTO needs, for example, the more expensive the recovery will be.
 Striking the optimal balance between the “wants” and “needs” will be essential.
 In our previous post, we have shared several effective cost optimization strategies for AWS that can be applied towards DR as well.

-Step 5: Cost Optimization in AWS Disaster Recovery
+Step 5.
+Cost Optimization in AWS Disaster Recovery

 Implementing a disaster recovery plan on AWS doesn’t have to break the bank.
 With the right strategies, you can ensure high availability and data protection while keeping costs under control.
 Here are some tips for cost optimization in AWS disaster recovery: